 Note that some Interconnection Customers availing themselves of this option have asked that the estimated lower initial posting amount also serve as a maximum cost responsibility cap.
 This is not possible, because the lower number is based on the best judgment of the CAISO and applicable Participating TO, but is not supported by an Interconnection Study analysis.

 Changes from Full or Partial Capacity to Partial Capacity or Energy Only

+Interconnection Customers may elect to convert to Energy Only, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status at any time.
+The process and impact to cost responsibility and financial security will depend on when the election is made.

+Elections Made Prior to Phase II Studies:

 After submitting an Interconnection Request an Interconnection Customer may change the proposed project’s designation from Full or Partial Capacity Deliverability Status to Partial Capacity or Energy-Only Deliverability Status through the period ending five business days after the project’s Scoping Meeting.